-• if the land you are accessing is public or private, and
+• if the land you are accessing is public, and

-• are the roads/trails you are using to get there public or private?
+• are the roads/trails you are using to get there open to the public?

 Identifying Public Lands

-Once you’ve identified the land management agency, or agencies, find them online or contact them directly.
-They have experts, maps, and other resources to help answer your questions.
-Takes notes, including the names and phone numbers of people you speak to.
+Once you’ve identified the public land and management agency(ies) of interest for your climb, find them online or contact them directly.
+They have experts, physical maps and other resources to help answer your ownership questions.
+Take notes, including the names and phone numbers of people you speak to.
 The agency’s job is to assist you, and your tax dollars pay for this service.
-In my experience, they have always been friendly, helpful, and provided accurate information.
+In my experience, they have always been friendly, helpful and provide accurate information.

 Accessing Public Lands

-Private owners, the State of Idaho, federal agencies, and tribal governments have the authority to close lands or close access that impacts your ability to get to public land.
-Before you reach your destination, it’s important to know if there are closures in place.
-Some closures may not be notated on maps or found through online resources.
+The State of Idaho, federal agencies and tribal governments have the authority to close lands and access (permanently or temporarily), thereby impacting your ability to get to public land.
+Before you reach your destination, know if there are closures in place.
+Some closures may not be noted on maps or found through online resources.

 State of Idaho

-Many peaks in Idaho are located on lands owned by Native American tribes.
-Generally, access to these lands is allowed only to tribal members.
+A number of peaks in Idaho are located on lands owned by Native American tribes.
+Access to these lands is typically allowed only to tribal members.
 Most peaks on tribal lands are considered sacred.
-As such the tribes typically do not approve requests by nonmembers for recreational climbing.
-However, Native American tribes usually have a public relations person, or tribal land management personnel, who can answer your questions.
+As such, the tribes typically do not approve requests by nonmembers for recreational climbing.
+However, Native American tribes usually have a public relations person, tribal land management personnel or tribal leaders who can answer your access questions.